 Study Spanish at Language Schools in Argentina

-Cons: Higher cost of air travel from the U.S.; higher cost of living than in other Latin American countries; fairly cool and damp climate.
+Cons: Higher cost of air travel from the U.S.; higher cost of living than other Latin American countries.

-Note: Please see our individual directory pages for many excellent individual Spanish language schools in Latin America by country.
+Note: Please see our individual country directories for many excellent Spanish language schools in Latin America.